CamilleDang/berkeley-food-reviews/README.md

 9🌟/10

 I heard Good 👍 reviews about this place, and it was quite lovely!!
 Parking is quite the nightmare around this area, but the food was simply delightful!
 Pancakes 🥞, strawberry 🍓 avocado 🥑 toast, bulgogi rice bowl, beautiful candied bacon 🥓 , fried chicken salad...there was just so much!
 And they were all finger-licking #delicious.
-Would definitely go here again (given the money and chance)!
+Would definitely go here again (given the bucks and the chance)!

 <p align="middle">
   <img src="./IMG-0731.jpg" style="width:30%; margin:auto; display:block">